htruong/htruong.github.io/hackable.md

 - Nintendo Wii: Hackable and has cool games, but hardware was meh.
 - Nintendo DS/2DS/3DS: Hackable.
 - Microsoft XBox 360, Microsoft Kinect: Good support from Microsoft but limited applications.
+- Nintendo NES/SNES minis: You can add more games and if you just need a console to play some NES/SNES games that you like, then you should have a look at them.
-- **Where to learn more**: Ben Heck show, There isn't a central location afaik, just search *how to jailbreak yourgameconsolemodel*
+- **Where to learn more**: Ben Heck show.
+There isn't a central location for game console hacks afaik, just search *how to jailbreak yourgameconsolemodel*

 ## Development boards